Email email@example.com with any other questions!

 How does this year differ from past years?

 CS50 has long been offered online in some form, so this year won’t be all that different, all things considered!
-Lectures, of course, won’t be in person but online via Zoom, as will be sections and tutorials.
-And there won’t be a CS50 Hackathon or CS50 Fair.
-But there will still be CS50 Puzzle Day, CS50 Meals (a la Classroom to Table, albeit via Zoom), and more, all at a healthy distance!
+Lectures will be in person, but students with health concerns (or academic or athletic conflicts) are welcome to watch online, either live or on demand afterward.
+Sections, tutorials, and office hours will be in person as well.
+There won’t be CS50 Lunches or a CS50 Hackathon or CS50 Fair.
+But there will still be CS50 Puzzle Day, final projects, and more!

 Which languages will I learn?